Sour Cream Banana Coffee Cake

 In fact, I make sure to keep several banana recipes bookmarked for those times I spy perfectly overripe bananas on my kitchen counter.
 I’m not sure if that makes me overly prepared or just resigned to the fact that we’re likely not to eat all the bananas we buy.
 In either case, I’ll happily enjoy banana treats like this Sour Cream Banana Coffee Cake.

-In any case, the last time we got bananas, I was secretly hoping that they’d go uneaten so I could make this cake.
+The last time we got bananas, I was secretly hoping that they’d go uneaten so I could make this cake.
 I’ve had my eye on it for a while for several reasons.
 First of all, I love the flavor combination of bananas, chocolate, nuts, and cinnamon.
 Secondly, I do love a good coffee cake.
 And, of course, I’ll take any excuse to get out a Bundt pan.

 The cake was all I wanted it to be and more.
 It’s less dense and more delicate than most coffee cakes I’ve made.
 The banana flavor is subtle but works so well with that gorgeous ribbon of chocolate, nuts, and cinnamon.

-Go check your counter for your current banana status.
+If that sounds good, go check your counter for your current banana status.
 Then, get to baking or save this one for the inevitable day you want to stop some bananas from going to waste.

 Sour Cream Banana Coffee Cake